broadinstitute/sparklespray/manual.md

 "sparkles" was designed in the spirit of batch submission tools such as Grid Engine [http://www.univa.com/products/] or Slurm [https://slurm.schedmd.com/sbatch.html] with the key difference that sparkles powers up nodes on GCP, instead of scheduling the work on a traditional HPC cluster.

+The largest challenge of running jobs on the cloud is getting the execution environment and data accessible on each node.
+In most HPC clusters, there is a shared network filesystem which greatly simplifies the problem.
+Sparkles uses a combination of using docker and the ability to push or overlay addition files to create the execution environment with each job submission.
+While less convenient, the abilty of the cloud to elastically expand or contract compute on demand makes this tradeoff worthwhile.

 The goal of sparkles is to lower the amount of effort required to run a non-interactive script or other compute on the cloud.
-In addition, once one can run a script via sparkles, it's trivial to run a batch of commands with some varying parameters in parallel.
+In addition, once one can run a script via sparkles, it's trivial to run a batch of commands with some varying parameters all in parallel.

 ## Quick start